skippyr/river-dreams/README.md

 			<li>Wait for River Dreams to automatically compile the source codes and start running.</li>
 		</ul>
 		<p>Even that River Dreams works with ZSH in basically any terminal, to accomplish the best experience I recommend that you use it in a fast terminal that can render characters pretty well like: <a href="https://github.com/kovidgoyal/kitty">Kitty</a>.</p>
+		<p>To uninstall River Dreams, simply remove the source rule from your ZSH configuration file and remove the directory's repository that you have downloaded.</p>
 	<h2>Customization</h2>
 		<p>Without coding, River Dreams is customizable through the use of environment variables.
 When defining boolean values, use C standard: <code>0</code> means false and <code>1</code> means true.
 Environment variables can set their effects even when River Dreams is running.</p>
 		<p>Set the environment variable <code>RIVER_DREAMS_USE_FALLBACK_TEXT</code> to enable or disable the use of fallback text.
 If you do not set it, River Dreams will automatically set it based on your terminal capability of showing colors: if your terminal can only render the 4-bits color palette (ANSI values from <code>0</code> to <code>15</code>), it will set it with value <code>1</code>, and <code>0</code> if not.</p>